Nikhil-Umesh/crewmeister/README_SOLUTION.md

 The forex amount and conversion amount should be greater than 0.

-The date should be in dd-MM-yyyy format and all the validations on the date has been added.
+The date should be in dd-MM-yyyy format and all the validations on the date have been added.

 For a given day a currency for example INR can be added only once.

-Models, Services and utils has been created as per the implementation needs.
+Models, Services, and utils have been created as per the implementation needs.

 Exceptions by DB have been handled at the applicable places in the code.

 The DB calls have been added in one method and reused wherever needed.

-An interface has been created for all the methods and autowired in controller for extensibility
+An interface has been created for all the methods and autowired in the controller for extensibility

 The already provided controller `api/v1/currencies` and the methods used by it are left untouched.